ronnyerrmann/cycle_logging/README.md

 python3 path/to/deploy.py
 ```
 The repository will be cloned into the current folder.
-In the deploy script, the `SETTINGS_FOLDERS` needs to be adjusted to give a path that contains `django_admin_password.txt` and `django_secret_key.txt`.
+In the deployment script, the `SETTINGS_FOLDERS` needs to be adjusted to give a path that contains `django_admin_password.txt` and `django_secret_key.txt`.
 The files contain a single line with a good password and key, respectively.
-In the deploy script the `DATABASE_BACKUP_FOLDER` needs to be adjusted if a database dump should be read on startup of the gunicorn server.
+In the deployment script the `DATABASE_BACKUP_FOLDER` needs to be adjusted if a database dump should be read on startup of the gunicorn server.
 If optional own pictures should be shown, `PHOTO_FOLDER` needs to be adjusted.
+If optional SRTM tiles (or other tiles) should be shown, the `TILES_FOLDERS` variable needs to be adjusted.
-The backup of the database will be stored in the folder from which the deploy script was executed, under `cycle_logging/cycle_django/backup_database/`.
+The backup of the database will be stored in the folder from which the deployment script was executed, under `cycle_logging/cycle_django/backup_database/`.
+If the application is run in a docker environment, this folder should be backed up before the container is destroyed.
 The log of the migrations and the gunicorn server are stored under `cycle_logging/cycle_django/docker_run.log`.

 ### Live version